Stack Builders logo

 <*> m .: "Type"

 To declare an instance of FromNamedRecord, we need to implement the parseNamedRecord function, which takes a map of names to fields and returns a parser of Item.
 The (.:) operator is a lookup operator, so m .: "Item" means that we look up a field with name Item in the map m.
-If there's such a field in the map, we use it as the first argument of the Item constructor, that is, we assign it to the itemName field.
+If there's such a field in the map, we use it as the first argument of the Item constructor: that is, we assign it to the itemName field.

 Cassava has to know how to turn each field (ByteString) into types: Text for the names and links, and ItemType for types.
 Just like FromNamedRecord turns a record into a custom data type, the FromField type class determines how to turn a record field into a type.
 Cassava knows how to turn a ByteString into a Text, but we have to tell it how to turn a ByteString into an ItemType: